 Whether your company is a paid vendor/sponsor or a non-paid user, everyone has an equal chance of getting the review reviewed and removed.
 Capterra treats everyone fairly to uphold the integrity of review rankings.

-What Capterra Reviews Can You Report and Remove?
+Which Capterra Reviews Can Be Reported and Removed?

 While Capterra has strict review approval policy, occasionally, some reviews that don’t meet these rules and guidelines may still slip through.
 Therefore, here’s what to consider when reporting a review:

-What About Incentivized Reviews?
-Can Companies Flag Them and Remove If They Violate Community Guidelines?
+Can Companies Flag and Remove Incentivized Reviews That Violate Capterra’s Guidelines?

 It is true that Capterra and Gartner Peer Insights runs incentive campaigns to encourage more reviews from real software and tech product users, offering gift cards.
 However, occasionally this can lead to people who’ve never used your product writing reviews just for the rewards.
 Consequently, those reviews can accidentally slip through the network’s moderation process and get approved.
 Even if they give you 5 stars, their review might not accurately represent your product and features, which could confuse potential real customers.
 Therefore, if you suspect a review is misleading because the person doesn’t really know your product, it’s important to report it.